Make the most of your phone plan with an Unlimited 55+ plan from T-Mobile.

 • LTE Data Saver mode saves data by limiting streaming quality and slowing speeds when connected to personal hotspots.

-General features
+General Features

-Talk and text is unlimited with all plans, a plus with Xfinity Mobile.
+Talk and text are unlimited with all plans, a plus with Xfinity Mobile.
 5G is also available with both plans, where coverage is available.
 Also note that the more lines (Unlimited plan) or data (By the Gig plan) you pay for, the more you save monthly.

-Did You Know?
-Some prepaid carriers, like Xfinity Mobile, use physical Wi-Fi hotspots to free up traffic from the cellular towers they rent and increase coverage for users.
+In general, some prepaid carriers, like Xfinity Mobile, use physical Wi-Fi hotspots to free up traffic from the cellular towers they rent and increase coverage for users.
 But all carriers allow you to turn your devices into personal hotspots.
 When you turn your phone into a personal hotspot, you’re pairing it with another device (such as a laptop) to give the second device data on the go.

 Xfinity Mobile Plan Details